Frank Lowy: Philanthropy

+March of the Living

+In April 2013, Lowy attended the March of the Living, where he shared the story of how his father perished during the Holocaust, with thousands of young students from around the world who had gathered in Auschwitz-Birkenau to observe Holocaust Remembrance Day.
+As a 13-year-old boy, Lowy had never known about the loss of his father, Hugo Lowy, who was beaten to death at Auschwitz for refusing to leave his Jewish prayer bag containing his Jewish prayer shawl (Talit) and phylacteries (Teffilin) behind..
+As a mark of respect to Hugo Lowy and other Hungarian Jews, Lowy commissioned the restoration of a railway wagon that had transported Hungarian Jews to Auschwitz, and placed the wagon on site at the former concentration camp.

+Later, during the memorial ceremony, Lowy addressed the students and said: "So here I am, with you all in Birkenau.
+I know he was also here, under this same sky.
+Just like almost half a million Hungarian Jews, he came to this place in a wagon and, almost immediately after arriving, disappeared as smoke into the sky.
+I was 13 when I lost my father, and now I am 82 – and you know, I still miss him."

 Awards and recognition

 In 2000, he was appointed a Companion of the Order of Australia for his service to the community through the development of the property industry and expansion of the retail sector in Australia and internationally, and as philanthropist committed to support of wide-ranging social and cultural endeavours.
 In 2002, he received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Ehud Barak in Dublin, Ireland.
 The establishment of the Lowy Institute led him to being awarded the Woodrow Wilson Award for Corporate Citizenship in 2005 by the Woodrow Wilson International Center for Scholars.
 On 2 October 2007 Lowy received the Henni Friedlander Award for the Common Good at Bowdoin College in Brunswick, Maine, United States.
 In 2008 Lowy was honoured by Australia Post for his contribution to philanthropy as one of the nation's five leading, living philanthropists with a commemorative postage stamp that was released on the eve of Australia Day as part of the Australian Legends series.

 He was knighted in the 2017 Queen's Birthday Honours (UK) for services to business and philanthropy.

+In November 2024 Frank Lowy, in a joint ceremony together with Melbourne lawyer Mark Leibler, was awarded Israel’s highest civilian award, the Israeli Presidential Medal of Honour, for his commitment to Israel and the support of the Jewish communities in Australia.